cryostatio/cryostat-legacy/README.md

 ## MONITORING APPLICATIONS
-In order for `cryostat` to be able to monitor JVM application targets the targets must have RJMX enabled. `cryostat` has several strategies for automatic discovery of potential targets.
-Each strategy will be tested in order until a working strategy is found.
+In order for `cryostat` to be able to monitor JVM application targets the targets must have RJMX enabled or have the Cryostat Agent installed and configured. `cryostat` has several strategies for automatic discovery of potential targets.

-The primary target discovery mechanism uses the OpenShift/Kubernetes API to list service endpoints and expose all discovered services as potential targets.
+The first target discovery mechanism uses the OpenShift/Kubernetes API to list service endpoints and expose all discovered services as potential targets.
 This is runtime dynamic, allowing `cryostat` to discover new services which come online after `cryostat`, or to detect when known services disappear later.
 This requires the `cryostat` pod to have authorization to list services within its own namespace.

-The secondary target discovery mechanism is based on Kubernetes environment variable service discovery.
-In this mode, environment variables available to `cryostat` (note: environment variables are set once at process creation - this implies that this method of service discovery is *static* after startup) are examined for the form `FOO_PORT_1234_TCP_ADDR=127.0.0.1`.
-Such an environment variable will cause the discovery of a target at address `127.0.0.1`, aliased as `foo`, listening on port `1234`.

-Finally, if no supported platform is detected, then `cryostat` will fall back to the JDP (Java Discovery Protocol) mechanism.
+The second discovery mechanism is JDP (Java Discovery Protocol).
 This relies on target JVMs being configured with the JVM flags to enable JDP and requires the targets to be reachable and in the same subnet as `cryostat`.
 JDP can be enabled by passing the flag `"-Dcom.sun.management.jmxremote.autodiscovery=true"` when starting target JVMs; for more configuration options, see [this document](https://docs.oracle.com/javase/10/management/java-discovery-protocol.htm) .
 Once the targets are properly configured, `cryostat` will automatically discover their JMX Service URLs, which includes the RJMX port number for that specific target.

+The third discovery mechanism is the Podman API.
+If the Podman API socket is available at its default filesystem location then Cryostat will query the `libpod/containers` endpoint to determine what target applications may be available.
+Containers must have the Podman label `io.cryostat.connectUrl` applied, and the value should be the remote JMX or Cryostat Agent HTTP connection URL that Cryostat can use to communicate with the target.

 To enable RJMX on port 9091, the following JVM flag should be passed at target
 startup: